kuv2707/family-tree/README.md

 # How to run
-execute driver.java, passing the tree file as a command line argument
+execute driver.java, passing the tree source file as a command line argument.
+If the tree source file is not specified, it defaults to src.txt.